 Book L of the Metaphysics touches upon what Aristotle calls the "Unmoved Mover."
 In short, this is Aristotle's conceptualization of God which is worthy of our attention both because of the inherent interest of the topic and because of the significant influence this writing has had on subsequent philosophers as well as the theologians of Christianity, Judaism and Islam.
-This hub will sketch out Aristotle's account for the existence of the "Unmoved Mover" and highlight some of its characteristics.
-I do not intend for this hub to be comprehensive, but just an introduction to generate an awareness of Aristotle's thought and to hopefully stimulate some interest in the original texts and the centuries of scholarship that this seminal work of Western metaphysics has stimulated.
+This article will sketch out Aristotle's account for the existence of the "Unmoved Mover" and highlight some of its characteristics.
+I do not intend for this article to be comprehensive, but just an introduction to generate an awareness of Aristotle's thought and to hopefully stimulate some interest in the original texts and the centuries of scholarship that this seminal work of Western metaphysics has stimulated.

 Aristotle and Plato by Leonardo Da Vinci